Anne Atkins

 Anne Atkins is an English novelist, writer and broadcaster.
-The author of four novels – The Lost Child, On Our Own, A Fine and Private Place, and An Elegant Solution – as well as three books of non-fiction, she is a regular contributor to the Today programme's Thought for the Day feature.
+The author of four novels – The Lost Child, On Our Own, A Fine and Private Place, and An Elegant Solution – as well as three books of non-fiction, she is a frequent contributor to the Today programme's Thought for the Day feature.

-Early life
+Family and education

-Anne Atkins (née Briggs) was born in 1956 at Bryanston, Dorset, and moved to Cambridge at the age of three when her father, David Briggs, became headmaster of King's College School, where her mother Mary taught mathematics with Andrew Wiles and Timothy Gowers among her pupils.
+Anne Atkins (née Briggs) was born at Bryanston, Dorset, and moved to Cambridge at the age of three when her father, David Briggs, became headmaster of King's College School, where her mother Mary taught mathematics with Andrew Wiles and Timothy Gowers among her pupils.
 She went to the Perse School for Girls in Cambridge, then to the Etienne Decroux School of Mime in Paris where she studied harp under Solange Renié-Siguret.
 She then studied English language and Literature at Brasenose College, Oxford, after which trained at the Webber Douglas Academy of Dramatic Art in London.

-Her grandfather was the hymn-writer GW Briggs.
+Her grandfather was the hymn-writer G. W. Briggs.

+Atkins is married to the Rev. Shaun Atkins, former chaplain of Bedford School, with whom she has two sons and three daughters, some of whom have continued the family's involvement in choral music.